CFKS-DT: Digital television

 CFKS-DT ceased broadcasting in analog and flash cut to digital on August 1, 2011.
-Through the use of PSIP, digital television receivers display CFKS-TV's virtual channel as 30.1.
+Digital television receivers display CFKS-TV's virtual channel as 30.1.

 In filings from V to the CRTC with respect to Broadcasting Notice of Consultation CRTC 2010-169, V stated that it was debating whether to install digital a transmitter in Saguenay due to financial reasons, and if it did install one, it might by the deadline or well after the deadline.
 V later filed regarding the same proceeding that it was in talks with Télé-Québec to partner up in order to reduce the cost of installing transmitters.